odinuv/web/en/apv/articles/html/index.md

  - `link` -- definition of related files (external style, fonts, etc.)
  - `script` -- Javascript code or link to Javascript code

+### Encoding
+It is important to save the page in correct encoding during creation, it has to be the same encoding which you declare in ``<head>`` section.
+It is not enough to put ``<meta charset='utf-8' />`` into ``<head>`` and store the page in ASCII format (or any other format which your editor is currently set to).
+The web brorser will display some characters in a wrong way unless you tell your editor or IDE to save the file in correct encoding.
+It is the responsibility of the page's author to make his text editor store files in correct encoding.

 ## HTML Standards
 The standardization organization for all web related standards is [W3C -- WWW Consortium](https://www.w3.org/) Current HTML version is [HTML5](https://www.w3.org/TR/html5/) finally standardized in 2014.